Eco mailer boxes: Warsaw Saints

 We opted for Eco Mailer Boxes in different sizes to be our signature packaging.

 They were just what we needed and resonated perfectly with our brand values.

-We knew they were the ones when we saw they were made of 90% recycled cardboard and certified wood, and the design would be printed with water-based ink.Eco Mailer Boxes are the ideal sustainable packaging.
+We knew they were the ones when we saw they were made of 90% recycled cardboard, and the design would be printed with water-based ink.Eco Mailer Boxes are the ideal sustainable packaging.